lochus/lochus.github.io/All/_posts/2020-06-13-nahamctf-dangerous.md

 ```
 What's your name?
-anti
+username
 It's dangerous to go alone!
-Take this, anti
+Take this, username

          █
         ███